makersacademy/bowling-challenge/README.md

 4. Enter your bowling scores are per below:
 ```
 > game = new Bowling();
 > game.play(score1, score2); # adds your score to the frame.
-In case of a strike, add score as (10, 0).
+In the case of a strike, add score as (10, 0).
 > game.completeFrame(); # completes a frame and creates a new one
 ```
 5. Repeat until you have completed 9 frames.
-Enter your scores as usual for the 10th frame ```> game.play(3,4);``` however if you score a spare or strike, do not complete the frame yet.
+Enter your scores as usual for the 10th frame e.g. ``` game.play(3,4);``` however if you score a spare or strike, do not complete the frame yet.
 6. If you have scored a strike:
 ```
 > game.bonusRoll(bonus); # plays your first bonus roll